phpsu/phpsu/docs/index.md

 ### TODO

 Sorry, we haven't gotten around to writing this part of the documentation yet.
-If you have the knowledge, could you complement the documentation? for the benefit of us all?
+If you have the knowledge, could you complement the documentation?
+For the benefit of us all?